ospalh/anki-addons/Audio_models.md

 * Trigger the browsers menu item <q>Edit/Change Note Type ...</q>
 * For <q>New note type:</q> select the <q>… with audio</q> type.
 * Check that no information will be lost.
-When you see that something will be changed to <q>Nothing</q>, you may be better of with modifying the existing *model*, rather than changing *notes* from one model to another.
+When you see that something will be changed to <q>Nothing</q>, you may be better off with modifying the existing *model*, rather than changing *notes* from one model to another.
 * Click OK
 * You will get a warning that you will have to do a full sync.
 Choose